 Israeli Occupation Forces (IOF) Continue

-Systematic Attacks on Palestinian Civilians and Property in the Occupied
+Systematic Attacks against Palestinian Civilians and Property in the Occupied

 Palestinian Territory (OPT)

-· 12 Palestinian civilians, including two journalists and 5
+· 15 Palestinian civilians, including three children and a

 the West Bank.